aws-samples/serverless-patterns/saga-pattern-lambda-durable-functions/README.md

-# Saga Pattern with Lambda durable functions
+# Saga Pattern with AWS Lambda durable functions

 This pattern demonstrates how to implement the Saga pattern for distributed transactions using AWS Lambda durable functions.
 The example implements a travel booking system that coordinates flight, hotel, and car reservations with automatic compensating transactions (rollbacks) on failure.